 Practical brand strategy training: top priority for CMOs

 In this post we look at the findings from the survey.
-We also share results from our own survey on what people want from an online marketing course.
+We also share insights from our own survey on online marketing course needs, that we have used to create our brandgym Academy online learning platform including our Mastering Brand Growth program.

 1. Brand strategy training is top priority

-Last year we flagged the need to keep working on brand strategy, in addition to short-term ‘fire fighting’.
-Almost all (97%) marketing leaders agreed it was important to maintain brand strategy work during this crisis.
+In the early days of the Covid era, we flagged the need to keep working on brand strategy, in addition to short-term ‘fire fighting’.
+Almost all (97%) marketing leaders agreed it was important to maintain brand strategy work during the Covid crisis.
 And yet c.1/3 of had stopped/ paused brand strategy projects.
 This partly reflected questions over doing brand strategy work virtually.
 Fast forward to today and we have much more clarity on this.
 Our experience shows that virtual brand strategy projects CAN work well, as I posted on here.

-Encouragingly, marketing leaders now share our belief in the importance of brand strategy.
-The Garter report states that brand strategy has “leap-frogged to the top of marketing capabilities, from its lowly position in 2019.”
+Encouragingly, marketing leaders share our belief in the importance of brand strategy training.
+The Gartner report shows that brand strategy has “leap-frogged to the top of marketing capabilities, from its lowly position in 2019.”
 One-third of CMOs now place brand strategy in their top three (see below).
 This is great stuff.

 2. Focus on growing the core

-I’ve long been banging the drum about the importance of growing the core, having posted on it many times and having also written one of only 2 books in the world on the subject.
-So, it is great to see marketing leaders firmly focused on growing the core (79%) in 2021.
+We’ve long bangied the drum about the importance of growing the core, having posted on it many times and having written one of only 2 books in the world on the subject and more recently created a short online course on the topic.
+So, it is great to see marketing leaders are firmly focused on growing the core (79%).
 This is pretty evenly split between increasing sales of existing products (34%) and core range extension (45%).
 A much smaller 22% are looking to stretch into new markets.

 These results are in line with our brandgym survey from last year in the middle of the Covid crisis.